Part 135 Charter Marketing

 Does our safety rating actually affect bookings, or is it just procurement theatre?

 It affects bookings the moment a corporate flight department or serious broker is involved.
 ARGUS Gold and Platinum, Wyvern Wingman, and IS-BAO Stage I/II/III are the RFP gates most Fortune 500 travel policies require before an operator is even quotable, and many brokers will not pass a first-time client to an unrated certificate.
-Leisure and occasional HNW buyers care less about the badge and more about the aircraft, but direct corporate revenue almost always sits behind one of those three standards.
+Leisure and occasional HNW customers care less about the badge and more about the aircraft, but direct corporate revenue almost always sits behind one of those three standards.
 We treat the rating as a first-screen trust asset — certificate number, audit date, SMS maturity — rather than an About-page footnote.

 Fit check